Damongregg10/MYINFO/README.md

 ---

 Welcome to my GitHub Profile!
+I am a confident and articulate communicator with a genuine passion for customer service.

 ***